functional-art/functional-art.github.com/2021/cfp.md

 the ACM SIGPLAN International Workshop on Functional Art, Music, Modelling and Design (FARM) will also be held online in 2021 but open to all tracks (paper, demo and performance).
-Pursuing its mission, this 9 th workshop aims to bring together people who are harnessing functional techniques in the pursuit of creativity and artistic expression.
+Pursuing its mission, this 9th workshop aims to bring together people who are harnessing functional techniques in the pursuit of creativity and artistic expression.